Jayne Kennedy: Career

 Kennedy was crowned Miss Ohio USA in 1970, going on to compete in the top ten in Miss USA 1970.

 In 1971, Kennedy first appeared as a dancer in Rowan and Martin's Laugh-In, and performed with Bob Hope's Bases Around the World Christmas Tour (Vietnam, Japan, Thailand, Spain, and Cuba), which led to three years with The Dean Martin Show as a singer/dancer.

 Throughout the 1970s, Kennedy played guest roles in such television shows as The Six Million Dollar Man, Sanford and Son, and Starsky & Hutch.
 She found work in many commercials of the era for such companies as Foster Grant, Chrysler Corporation, and McDonald's.
 She also played a lead role in the 1977 film Big Time, which featured a soundtrack by the film's producer Smokey Robinson.

-In 1978, Kennedy replaced Phyllis George as co-anchor for The NFL Today on CBS.
+In 1978, Kennedy replaced Phyllis George as co-anchor for The NFL Today on CBS, and she became the first African-American woman anchor of a network TV sports show.
 After a contractual dispute with the network, she went on to host the short-lived Speak Up, America in 1980.

 Kennedy won the 1982 NAACP Image Award for Outstanding Actress in a Motion Picture for her performance as Julie Winters in the 1981 film Body and Soul co-starring then–husband Leon Isaac Kennedy.

 Kennedy won an Emmy Award for her work hosting the 1982 Rose Bowl.

 In 1982 she began hosting the syndicated television show Greatest Sports Legends, in which she interviewed such luminaries as Kareem Abdul-Jabbar and Johnny Unitas.